When most people start a diet, they do so for the sake of their body--not…

 Depending on the situation, bodily inflammation can either be harmful or helpful.
 While moderate inflammation can benefit your health by protecting you when you’re sick or injured, chronic inflammation can actually increase your risk for certain diseases.
-Continue reading for five foods that are linked to chronic inflammation.
+Continue reading for five foods that cause inflammation.

 1. Refined Carbs